kennychou0529/CarND-Advanced-Lane-Lines/solution_writeup.md

 <!-- **Advanced Lane Finding Project** -->

-The goals / steps of this project are the following:
+The following are the goals and steps of this project:

 1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 2. Apply a distortion correction to raw images.